 In order for companies to completely benefit from this type of technology shift, decision-makers should understand how signing up with a cloud service provider can lead to reducing technology expenses and headaches.

-For example, business applications utilizing the cloud, like phone, messaging or fax services, can be classified as operational expenses, rather than capital expenditures.
+For example, business applications utilizing the cloud, like phone, messaging or online fax from pc services, can be classified as operational expenses, rather than capital expenditures.
 This will often help a small business save money, especially in the first five years or so, according to an InfoWorld

 After the first few years, firms will start to see additional savings by reducing their IT support and maintenance fees.
 This can help improve cash flow and reallocate resources to make the office more productive, the news source reported.